+Item Completed/Remain 1.
 Street rehabilitation: Full-depth reconstruction program.
 Significantly increase current funding obligation.
-Remain: Scenarios created for a street reconstruction project every 3 years throu bonding & regular street rehab projects annually between reconstruction projects Council approved a plan to do \$2.5-3.3M \$1.46 debt service levy to fund CIP, bond issuance every 3 years.
-Reviewing Rec Center current operations (programming, membership, financing, operational and physical improvements).
-After the successful LOST vote, the City should add to the \$1million commitment in LOST revenue for the Rec Center Project G.O. bonds given the 5% per year construction inflation projected by RDG Architects to hold down debt (c).
+Complete: Scenarios created for a street reconstruction project every 3 years through bonding & regular street rehab projects annually between reconstruction projects.
+Council approved a plan to do \$2.5-3.3M or \$1.46 debt service levy to fund CIP, bond issuance every 3 years.
+2. Reviewing Rec Center current operations (programming, membership, financing, operational and physical improvements).
+After the successful LOST vote, the City should add to the \$1million commitment in LOST revenue for the Rec Center Project G.O. bonds - given the 5% per year construction inflation projected by RDG Architects - to hold down debt (c).
 Recreation Center Plan - Do the plan as presented.
 Consider a future attempt to bring Rec Center bonding to vote in November 2021.
-Recreation Center Improvements, including HVAC, plumbing and backflow improvements and raised running track and gym. or J 2.
-Reviewing Rec Center current operations (programming, membership, financing, operational and physical improvements).
-After the successful LOST vote, the City should add to the \$1million commitment in LOST revenue for the Rec Center Project G.O. bonds given the 5% per year construction inflation projected by RDG Architects to hold down debt (c).
-Recreation Center Plan Do the plan as presented.
-Consider a future attempt to bring Rec Center bonding to vote in November 2021.
-Recreation Center Improvements, including HVAC, plumbing and backflow improvements and raised running track and gym.
-2. Reviewing Rec Center current operations (programming, membership, financing, operational and physical improvements).
-After the successful LOST vote, the City should add to the \$1million commitment in LOST revenue for the Rec Center Project G.O. bonds given the 5% per year construction inflation projected by RDG Architects to hold down debt (c).
-Recreation Center Plan Do the plan as presented.
-Consider a future attempt to bring rack and gym.
-2. Reviewing Rec Center bonding to vote in November 2021.
-Recreation Center 3.
-Remain/Remove Currently RDG is designing and preparing construction documents.
-The schedule is -Bidding 12/8 - 1/18/22 -City Council Approval 1/24/22 -Construction starts after award of Contra Jan-April 2022 3.
-Council reviewed 4 options and voted on scaled back plan; use LOST bonds and \$1M.
-Review and revise the City's zoning and subdivision ordinance.
+Recreation Center Improvements, including HVAC, locker rooms, plumbing and backflow improvements and raised running track and gym.
+Remain Currently RDG is designing and preparing construction documents.
+The schedule is: -Bidding 12/8 - 1/18/22 - Bid Opening 1/18/22 -City Council Approval 1/24/22 -Construction starts after award of Contract Jan-April 2022 Council reviewed 4 options and voted on scaled back plan; use LOST bonds and \$1M.
+3. Review and revise the City's zoning and subdivision ordinance.
 This needs to be a process that uses an open and inclusive process to help guide the future.
-Remain/Complete Per work plan, start subdivision in FY 21 consider zoning in FY 22 and 4.
-Acquiring homes that are in bad shape and tear down like we did with the hotel. \$\$ better spent on streets Acting on the RDG/Retail Coach Plan - The City needs to become more proactive in economic development-promoting Carroll-its assets/opportunities-in the media, especially social media, online at the City website, small events?
+Remain Per work plan, start subdivision in FY 21 and consider zoning in FY 22 4.
+Acquiring homes that are in bad shape and tear down like we did with the hotel.
+Remove \$\$ better spent on streets 5.
+Acting on the RDG/Retail Coach Plan - The City needs to become more proactive in economic development-promoting Carroll-its assets/opportunities-in the media, especially social media, online at the City website, small events?
 Develop an ongoing marketing plan.
 Remain New website to launch in summer 2022.
-6.Train Horn Mitigation - Update the study, Fund QZ improvements and implementStudy complete Remain 7.
+6. Train Horn Mitigation - Update the study, Fund QZ improvements and implement Study complete Remain 7.
 Miracle Field - Fund and Implement plan for parking, shelter, and trail Remain.
-Move to #7 on the On-going list
+Move to #8 on the On-going list.